Edit

 }

-To produce events into the stream, an application just calls
+To produce events into the stream, your application calls:

 await stream.OnNextAsync<T>(event)

-To subscribe to a stream, an application calls
+To subscribe to a stream, your application calls:

 StreamSubscriptionHandle<T> subscriptionHandle = await stream.SubscribeAsync(IAsyncObserver)

-The argument to SubscribeAsync can either be an object that implements the IAsyncObserver<T> interface or a combination of lambda functions to process incoming events.
-More options for SubscribeAsync are available via AsyncObservableExtensions class.
-SubscribeAsync returns a StreamSubscriptionHandle<T>, which is an opaque handle that can be used to unsubscribe from the stream (similar in spirit to an asynchronous version of IDisposable).
+The argument to SubscribeAsync can be either an object implementing the IAsyncObserver<T> interface or a combination of lambda functions to process incoming events.
+More options for SubscribeAsync are available via the AsyncObservableExtensions class.
+SubscribeAsync returns a StreamSubscriptionHandle<T>, an opaque handle used to unsubscribe from the stream (similar to an asynchronous version of IDisposable).

 await subscriptionHandle.UnsubscribeAsync()

-It is important to note that the subscription is for a grain, not for activation.
-Once the grain code is subscribed to the stream, this subscription surpasses the life of this activation and stays durable forever, until the grain code (potentially in a different activation) explicitly unsubscribes.
-This is the heart of a virtual stream abstraction: not only do all streams always exist, logically, but also a stream subscription is durable and lives beyond a particular physical activation that created the subscription.
+It's important to note that the subscription is for a grain, not for activation.
+Once the grain code subscribes to the stream, this subscription surpasses the life of this activation and remains durable forever until the grain code (potentially in a different activation) explicitly unsubscribes.
+This is the core of the virtual stream abstraction: not only do all streams always exist logically, but a stream subscription is also durable and lives beyond the particular physical activation that created it.

 Multiplicity

-An Orleans stream may have multiple producers and multiple consumers.
-A message published by a producer will be delivered to all consumers that were subscribed to the stream before the message was published.
+An Orleans stream can have multiple producers and multiple consumers.
+A message published by a producer is delivered to all consumers subscribed to the stream before the message was published.

-In addition, the consumer can subscribe to the same stream multiple times.
-Each time it subscribes it gets back a unique StreamSubscriptionHandle<T>.
-If a grain (or client) is subscribed X times to the same stream, it will receive the same event X times, once for each subscription.
+Additionally, a consumer can subscribe to the same stream multiple times.
+Each time it subscribes, it gets back a unique StreamSubscriptionHandle<T>.
+If a grain (or client) subscribes X times to the same stream, it receives the same event X times, once for each subscription.
 The consumer can also unsubscribe from an individual subscription.
-It can find all its current subscriptions by calling:
+You can find all current subscriptions by calling:

 IList<StreamSubscriptionHandle<T>> allMyHandles =